shubhammishra-2020/shubhammishra-2020/README.md

-## About Me
+## Welcome to my GitHub Page!
 I am a Junior at San Jose State majoring in Computer Engineering.
-I am interested in gaining experience in Embedded Software Engineering for companies that are looking to progress the future in Electric Vehicles, Autonomy, or Space Exploration.
+I am interested in gaining experience in Embedded Software Engineering for organizations looking to progress the future in Electric Vehicles, Autonomy, Space Exploration, .

+### Current Projects

+<i>Spartan Racing </i> <br>
+* **VCU GUI** - Designing a tool that gathers CAN IDs  from the devices connected to the Vehicle Control Unit (VCU) and displays in a readable format the car's performance as it went around the track.
+Currently, our configuration can track the Battery Module States, Brake Pressure, and Throttle Position.
+By the end of the season, we will be able to manipulate CAN IDs to provide subsytems with debugging abilities such as forcing High Voltage, limiting Engine Speed, etcetera.
+Future iterations will make VCU level changes, enabling us to flash changes without making changes in the firmware which can pose a major risk to people unfamiliar with it.
+* **Dashboard** - Designing a dashbord user interface that can be intuitive to the driver.
+Using the CAN IDs on the car, we are programming LEDs to show in real time the RPM, battery state, and any safety faults.
+In addition, we are developing an interface which will allow the driver to manipulate how the thottle, regen, and brakes act to their preference.

+<i> California Department of Insurance </i>
+* **Asset Inventory** - Gathering data of the Information Technology assets to reduce cost in buying redundant equipment and tracks out of date equipment that can increase the exposure of the department's data.
+Creating an internal SharePoint site to display the inventory and design procedures that enables members of the department to make changes themselves.

 ### Skills
 ```